All Episodes

 Most of us want to live again and get back to as close to normalcy as we can.

-All right, now back to the good news.
+All right, now back to the good news because President Trump now has created 6 million jobs.

-Because President Trump now has created six million jobs, these numbers out again, shattering earth record shattering, record-breaking job growth in May and June.
+These numbers out, again, shattering, record-shattering, record-breaking job growth in May and June.

 And I'll read directly from the Washington Examiner.

-ADP Wednesday reported a huge revision of six million in its estimate of private sector employment for May.
+ADP Wednesday reported a huge revision of $6 million in its estimate of private sector employment for May.

 The data processing company originally estimated that May saw a loss of 2.7 million jobs.

-And the, you know, the battered leisure and hospitality sector, which suffered massive job losses in the past, gained nearly one million jobs in June.
+And the, you know, the battered leisure and hospitality sector, which suffered massive job losses in the past, gained nearly 1 million jobs in June.

 I mean, now the federal government's going to release their jobs report for June on tomorrow.

-You know, just like we were predicting two and a half million dead Americans.
+You know, just like we were predicting 2.5 million dead Americans.

 But stocks now, I'm reading from CBS News.